lukasborawski/bigos/README.md

 <button type="button" class="button-color_bgrey">Click me</button>
 ```

 There is posibility to reverse button colors and make it more light and flat.
-To do this use `clear` class option with `color` modifire.
+To do this use `clear` class option with `color` modifier.
 In here you have also option to set or remove background for clear buttons - change `$button-clear-background-color` variable to manipulate.

 Usage:
 ```html